qzdl/Samplify/README.md

+# Samplify
-# SAMPLIFY: Get Samples from any Playlist / Album / Song / Search
+Retrieve the samples from any playlist / album / song / search.

 ## Getting Started
 Setup TLDR;